akka/akka-management/docs/src/main/paradox/bootstrap/recipes.md

   version=$project.version$
 }

+Akka Cluster HTTP Management can be used with Akka $akka.version$ or $akka.version26$ or later.
+You have to override the following Akka dependencies by defining them explicitly in your build and define the Akka version to the one that you are using.
+Latest patch version of Akka is recommended and a later version than $akka.version26$ can be used.

+@@dependency[sbt,Gradle,Maven] {
+  group=com.typesafe.akka
+  artifact=akka-cluster-sharding
+  version="$akka.version26$"
+  group2=com.typesafe.akka
+  artifact2=akka-discovery
+  version2="$akka.version26$"
+}

 The readiness check is exposed on the Akka Management port as a `GET` on `/ready` and the liveness check is a `GET` on `/alive`

 Configure them to be used in your deployment: